ozharb/BudGitz-client/README.md

 # BudGitz
 Financial planning simplified.
-Easily create budgets for your personal project or expenses.
+Easily create budgets for your personal projects or expenses.

 This repo is the front-end client, built in React.
 You can see the app live at [https://budgitz-client.ozharb.vercel.app/]